Alzubair98/react-capstone-project/README.md

 5. Please click on the "access link" so you can check the live demo

-6. You can use the Space Hub to book rockets :rocket: and join selected space missions :astronaut:
+6. You can use the Animal to get information about animals :astronaut:

 ## Authors :writing_hand: :busts_in_silhouette: